 I really love using cucumber or red bell pepper as a dipping device for tzatziki because it totally adds to the fresh burst of flavor.
 Unfortunately, you don’t get that same flavor profile from store-bought tzatziki.
 The product itself is never as fresh as homemade and often those sneaky unnecessary ingredients find their way into commercially made tzatziki, making it less desirable.

-The difference between the two is that tzatziki made with Greek yogurt is often more tangy while the tzatziki made with sour cream is creamier.
+The difference between the two is that tzatziki made with Greek yogurt is often more tangy while the tzatziki made with full fat sour cream is creamier.
 I like both, but I love creamy more.
 Double check to make sure the Greek yogurt or sour cream you purchase only has real ingredients in it and is free of thickeners, additives, and anything else the food industry likes to slip into our foods.

 ★ Did you make tzatziki sauce recipe?
 Don’t forget to give it a star rating below!

-Tzatziki Sauce
+Easy Tzatziki Sauce

 Ingredients

-• 2 cups sour cream
+- 2 cups sour cream

-• 1 large cucumber, halfway peeled, seeds removed and shredded finely
+- 1 large cucumber halfway peeled, seeds removed and shredded finely

-• 4-5 cloves garlic, minced, (watch the size of your cloves because if you have 5 very large cloves, the sauce will be extra garlicky, which is not necessarily a bad thing)
+- 4 - 5 cloves garlic minced, (watch the size of your cloves because if you have 5 very large cloves, the sauce will be extra garlicky, which is not necessarily a bad thing)

-• 2 Tablespoons lemon juice
+- 2 tablespoons lemon juice

-• 1 Tablespoon fresh dill, chopped
+- 1 tablespoon fresh dill chopped

-• 1-1/2 Tablespoons extra virgin olive oil, (I like an olive oil with a stronger, spicy flavor for this but a smooth olive oil works great too)
+- 1 ½ tablespoons extra virgin olive oil (I like an olive oil with a stronger, spicy flavor for this but a smooth olive oil works great too)

-• 1/2 teaspoon sea salt, (start with 1/2 tsp and then adjust accordingly)
+- ½ teaspoon sea salt (start with 1/2 tsp and then adjust accordingly)

-• 1/4 teaspoon pepper
+- ¼ teaspoon pepper

 Instructions